 About the Contributors

-Lucas Barquin, Op/Ed Editor
+Lucas Barquin, News Editor

-Lucas Barquin joined HSM because he enjoyed writing and wanted to join a group where he could continue writing with others.
+Lucas Barquin joined HSM in 2022 because he enjoyed writing and wanted to join a group where he could continue writing with others.
 Lucas’ goal is to write about important topics, and to make every student feel seen and heard.
 In his free time Lucas enjoys drawing, listening to music and playing D&D. His post high school plans are to attend an art school for graphic design and illustration.

-Charli Gilchrist, Graphics Editor
+Charli Gilchrist, Tempo Co-Editor-in-Chief & Graphics Editor

-Charli Gilchrist joined HSM to learn more about journalism and continue from where they had left off in journalism from middle school.
-They have no specific role but hope to help out the paper with graphic design as much as they can.
+Charli "Rain" Gilchrist (he/they) joined HSM in 2022, their freshman year to learn more about journalism and to continue from where they had left off in their role at the Brier Terrace middle school Bulldog Brief.
+They serve as a writer, graphic artist and graphics editor, and has recently taken on a major role in designing the TEMPO yearbook as well.
 In their free time, they usually enjoy studying clouds, listening to music, and scrolling through Pinterest.
 They plan on going to a university of the arts after graduation, but for now they can enjoy contributing to the school paper.